Shreya2026/Blood-Buddy/README.md

 # Blood-Buddy
-A blood donation portal with python (Flask) and database frontend inspired by https://2024-sandhya.github.io/Blood-Buddy
+A blood donation portal with python (Flask) and database/n frontend inspired by https://2024-sandhya.github.io/Blood-Buddy